lmfit/uncertainties/doc/tech_guide.rst

 Numbers with uncertainties are represented through two different
 classes:

-1. A class for independent variables (:class:`Variable`),
+1. a class for independent random variables (:class:`Variable`),

-2. A class for functions that depend on independent variables (:class:`AffineScalarFunc`).
+2. a class for functions that depend on independent variables (:class:`AffineScalarFunc`).

 Thus, the factory function :func:`ufloat` creates variables and returns a :class:`Variable` object: